Key Takeaways

-• Severance Basics: Often includes salary continuation, health benefits, and career transition support based on tenure and position.
+• A severance package typically includes salary continuation, health benefits, and sometimes career transition services.

 Severance pay acts as a financial cushion when your job ends unexpectedly.
 While not legally mandatory under the Fair Labor Standards Act (FLSA), many employers include severance packages in their standard policies or individual employment agreements.
 Let's clarify what you need to know about qualifying for these benefits.